-SPE301W Characteristics of Exceptional Learners
+SPE301 Characteristics of Exceptional Learners

-Prerequisite: EDU227W with C or better and EDU228L.
+Prerequisite: EDU229 and EDU229F.

 The student will learn the philosophical, historical, and legal foundations of special education.
-The student will learn characteristics, lifespan issues and trends for individuals with disabilities; identification and eligibility procedures; development of the IEP and the 504 plan; mainstreaming and inclusion strategies; and the rights and responsibilities of professionals working with families of individuals with disabilities.
-A "C" or better is required to continue in SPE courses.
+The student will learn about lifespan issues and trends for individuals with disabilities; current legislation; identification and eligibility procedures; development of the IEP and the 504 plan; litigation, mainstreaming, and inclusion strategies; and the rights and responsibilities of professionals working with families of individuals with disabilities.